NORWAY FAMILY ADVENTURE HOLIDAY

 - Visit the small town of Flam famous for its fjords and world-famous Flåmsbanen railway

 - Journey through the Loen Valley with its book musuems, summer ski centres and via ferratas

 - Experience 1000-year-old ice on an optional glacier hike at Nigardsbreen

 - Travel to Geirangerfjord passing characterful villages, abandoned farms and waterfalls

 - Discover fabulous art-nouveau buildings and living museums in Ålesund

 - When can we go?
 May to Sept

 - What type of tour is it?
 Private self-drive tour

 - Who is it suitable for?
-For active families hungry for outdoor adventure, for epic scenery lovers looking for magical mountains, deep fjords, endless lakes and glaciers and for devoted fans of the Disney film Frozen
+For families looking for outdoor adventure, scenery lovers looking for magical mountains, deep fjords and endless lakes and for devoted fans of the Disney film Frozen

 Norway Adventure Holiday - Trip itinerary